 Staff will administer prescription medicines to pupils when required during educational visits.
 Parents should ensure they complete a consent form (Appendix 2 Template C) and supply a sufficient amount of medication in its pharmacist's container.
-Non-prescription medicines as detailed in this policy can be administered by staff, pupils must not carry non-prescription medication for self-administration.
-All staff will be briefed about any emergency procedures needed with reference to pupils where needs are known and copies of care plans will be taken by the responsible person.
+Pupils must not carry non-prescription medication for self-administration.
+All staff will be briefed about any emergency procedures needed with reference to pupils where needs are known, and copies of care plans will be taken by the responsible person.